christopherBelter/scopusAPI/README.md

 You will then need to copy/paste your API key into the scopusAPI.R file at lines 9 and 52, replacing the yourAPIKey text with your API key.

+Note also that if your institution uses IP authentication to verify your access to Scopus, you have to make the API calls from an authenticated IP address.
+In practice, this means you need to make the API calls from a computer that is on your institution's network either on campus or removely via a VPN connection.

 You will also need to install the httr and XML packages, if you haven't already done so, with the command

     install.packages(c("httr", "XML"))